Home

 3. Will the surgery deal with the root cause of my problem?

-This question does deserve a specific answer.
+So this question absolutely does deserve a specific answer.
+Quiz your doctor.

-If the answer is not specific, this points to the doctor either not being sure of the cause of your problem, or being unwilling to commit to a diagnosis and a promise to 'fix' you.
+If the answer is not specific, this points to the doctor either not being sure of the -cause- of your problem, or being unwilling to commit to a diagnosis and a promise to 'fix' you.

 "Let's do surgery and see what happens," is a poor mindset to operate from.